GSC Game World: Revival

 At the end of 2014, GSC Game World re-opened and announced that it was working on a new game.
 The company founder's brother Evgeniy Grygorovych (Євген Григорович) became its new CEO.
 In May 2015, the company announced Cossacks 3, a remake of the first Cossacks game, including "all its original gameplay".
 The game was released on 20 September 2016 on Steam, after which, the game was finalized and updated.

 On 15 May 2018, GSC re-announced S.T.A.L.K.E.R.
 2: Heart of Chornobyl.
 The game was released on 20 November 2024, for Windows and the Xbox Series X/S.

 In 2020, Ukrainian businessman Maksym Krippa acquired a 40% stake in the company, and in 2023, he acquired an additional 42%.

 Russian invasion of Ukraine

 When the 2022 Russian invasion of Ukraine began, GSC paused development on S.T.A.L.K.E.R.
 2. The company used social media to urge fans and game journalists to donate to the Ukrainian Armed Forces and provided special accounts for donations.
 By May 2022, S.T.A.L.K.E.R.
 2s development resumed after part of the team had been relocated to Prague, allowing them to continue working safely.
 One former GSC Game World developer, Volodymyr Yezhov, was killed in action near Bakhmut in December 2022.
-On December 27, 2022, a farewell ceremony for Yezhov was held in the Volodymyr Cathedral with the participation of a military guard, which was attended by many people.
+On 27 December 2022, a farewell ceremony for Yezhov was held in the Volodymyr Cathedral with the participation of a military guard, which was attended by many people.

-On 18 November 2025 the company was declared "undesirable organization" in Russia.
+On 18 November 2025 the company was declared an "undesirable organization" in Russia.